-Climate target related to Purchased Goods and Services
+Climate target related to Purchased Goods and Services Engage 67 per cent of KONGSBERG's suppliers (based on spend)

-Engage 67 per cent of KONGSBERG's suppliers (based on spend) to set their own science-based targets by 2027 (engagement target)
+Engage 67 per cent of KONGSBERG's suppliers (based on spend to set their own science-based targets by 2027 (engagement target)

 In order to reduce emissions from purchase of goods and services, we have chosen an engagement target and contribute to have our suppliers set their own science based targets in line with the Paris Agreement.
 We believe this is the most efficient way to contribute to reduce emissions from the products and services we purchase, while it will also enable an improvement in data quality and contribute to a positive cross sectorial progress across different markets.
-In 2022, we established a program to organise the collaboration with our suppliers, to work targeted towards 2027.
+In 2022, we established a program to organise the collabouration with our suppliers, to work targeted towards 2027.
 We host conferences and webinars for our suppliers, share information in various ways and follow up through our digital supplier system IntegrityNext.